jjanczynska/bayside-bistro/README.md

 ### Known Bugs

-* While displayed on mobile phone page slightly wobbles if a person moves it from side to side about 5 milimeters to the right.
+* While displayed on mobile phone page slightly wobbles if a person moves it from side to side about 2 milimeters.
 * Below 950px max width restaurant name in the heading gets pushed up.